-In disasters, World Vision works across all humanitarian sectors to save lives, reduce suffering, and ensure families can begin to rebuild their lives and livelihoods.
-We also help communities to prepare for future disasters, so people and property are safer in the years to come.
-And for every $1 spent in disaster preparedness, countries save $3 to $4 after disaster strikes.
+World Vision works across all humanitarian sectors to save lives, reduce suffering, and ensure families can begin to rebuild their lives and livelihoods.
+We also help communities prepare for future disasters, so people and property are safer in the years to come.
+And for every $1 spent in disaster preparedness, countries save $4 after disaster strikes.

-Almighty God, You know that the hardest hit when disaster strikes are like Jane’s family — people who are poor and have few resources to recover and rebuild.
-Inspire leaders of the world’s wealthy nations to be ready to participate in disaster responses with compassion and generosity.
+Almighty God, You know that the hardest hit when disaster strikes are people who are poor and have few resources to recover and rebuild.
+Inspire leaders of the world’s wealthy nations to be ready to respond to disasters with compassion and generosity.
 Help governments invest in disaster risk reduction and preparedness training so their citizens are less vulnerable during emergencies.

 Pray for refugees.

-The number of people displaced by war, conflict, or persecution is at a record high — more than 60 million and still rising, according to the U.N. refugee agency.
+The number of people forcibly displaced is at a record high of 79.5 million, according to the U.N. refugee agency.
+Children under 18 make up 40% of that number.
 Some are refugees; others are displaced within their countries’ borders.
-Europe’s current refugee and migrant crisis is only a fraction of the total number of people unable to go home, but it paints the poignant picture of people fleeing conflicts and extreme poverty.
+The refugee crises originating from Syria, Venezuela, Afghanistan, South Sudan, and Myanmar paint the poignant picture of people fleeing conflicts and extreme poverty.

-Good Shepherd, no refugee is a stranger to You and no one is ever far from Your loving care.
-Watch over children and families as they travel to camps or relocate within their country.
+Good Shepherd, no refugee is a stranger to You, and no one is ever far from Your loving care.
+We pray for You to watch over refugee children and families as they travel to refugee camps or relocate within their country.
 Shelter their souls and their bodies.
 Heal the hearts of refugees who have endured unimaginable tragedy and trauma.

-Pray for peace in countries with ongoing violence.
+Pray for peace and stability in countries with ongoing violence.

-The combined Syria and Iraq displaced population alone accounts for one-quarter of the more than 60 million people displaced today.
-Recent violence in South Sudan, Central African Republic, and the Democratic Republic of Congo has destabilized the lives of millions.
-Gang atrocities and threats have created fear throughout Central America.
-Join us in praying for places around the world today where peace is in desperately short supply.
+Violence and insecurity in Syria, South Sudan, the Democratic Republic of the Congo, Myanmar, Venezuela, and the Central African Republic have destabilized the lives of millions.
+Poverty and gang-related violence have created a wave of migration from Central America.
+Join us in praying for places around the world where peace is in short supply.

 Lord of the nations, You tell us in Psalm 34:14 to “Turn from evil, and do good; seek peace and pursue it.”
 We grieve to see the lives of so many people disrupted by war and violence.
 This evil kills and maims people, separates families, harms the most vulnerable, and makes poverty a constant companion.
-We ask You to “make wars to cease from the ends of the earth” (Psalm 46:9) so children and families can enjoy safety and prosperity again.
+We ask You to make “wars cease to the ends of the earth” (Psalm 46:9) so children and families can enjoy safety and prosperity again.

 “He makes wars cease to the ends of the earth.
 He breaks the bow and shatters the spear; he burns the shields with fire.” —Psalm 46:9 (NIV)

 Loving Provider, we echo the psalmist’s confidence, “For he will deliver the needy who cry out, the afflicted who have no one to help” (Psalm 72:12).
-Hear and answer girls and boys’ cries for help.
-Let aid distributions reach children and families who need it most.
-In Your mercy, provide families with what they need to survive.
+Hear and answer girls’ and boys’ cries for help and provide them with the physical and emotional support they need.
+Let aid distributions reach children and families who need them most.
+In Your mercy, we pray for You to provide refugee families and disaster survivors with what they need to survive.

 “For he will deliver the needy who cry out, the afflicted who have no one to help.
 He will take pity on the weak and the needy and save the needy from death.
 He will rescue them from oppression and violence, for precious is their blood in his sight.” —Psalm 72:12-14 (NIV)

-Pray for children separated from parents and family or who have lost loved ones.
+Pray for children separated from their families or who have lost loved ones.

-Compassionate Comforter, we ask that You keep all separated children safe from any kind of abuse.
-Help children to reunite with their parents and family soon.
+Compassionate Father, we ask that You keep all separated children safe from any kind of abuse.
+Help children reunite with their parents and family soon.
 Turn the hearts of people bent toward evil so they treat vulnerable boys and girls with dignity and respect.
-Be a Shepherd to children who are missing their parents and grieving a great loss.
+Be a shepherd to children who are missing their parents and grieving a great loss.
 Heal them, provide for them, and let them know Your peace that surpasses understanding and Your love that surrounds them each day.

 “Blessed are those who mourn, for they will be comforted.” —Matthew 5:4 (NIV)

-Children under age 5 are already at heightened risk for malnutrition, diarrheal diseases, and pneumonia brought on by contaminated water, reduced food supplies, and inadequate shelter.
-Children not in organized settlements may miss important vaccinations, putting them further at risk for preventable diseases.
-All children in tents or makeshift shelter face winter and summer weather extremes.
-Many displaced children do not have access to medicines or clinics if they fall ill.
+In low-income nations, children younger than 5 are already at heightened risk for malnutrition, diarrheal diseases, and pneumonia brought on by contaminated water, reduced food, and inadequate shelter.
+After a disaster, children may miss important vaccinations, putting them further at risk for preventable diseases.
+All children in tents or makeshift shelters face winter and summer weather extremes.
+Many displaced children don’t have access to medicines or clinics if they fall ill.

-Great Physician, we ask that You protect girls and boys from illness and heal children who have fallen ill.
+Great Physician, we pray that You protect girls and boys — particularly refugee children and those who have survived a disaster — from illness and heal children who have fallen ill.
 Help their little bodies fight off sickness and disease.
 Allow medical help to reach children who need it most.
 Help parents and caretakers find appropriate shelter for all who need it.

 “Disaster follows disaster; the whole land lies in ruins.
 In an instant my tents are destroyed, my shelter in a moment.” —Jeremiah 4:20 (NIV)

 Children on the move or in temporary housing often miss out on their education.
 Children not in their home countries usually can’t afford school or don’t understand lessons taught in another language.
-Girls and boys displaced in their own countries may not have access to proper classes or enough teachers in temporary settlements.
-And the average displacement today lasts more than five years — about one-half of a child’s school years.
+Girls and boys displaced in their own countries may not have access to formal classes or enough teachers in temporary settlements.
+And the average displacement now lasts more than five years — about half of a child’s school years.

 Heavenly Father, You placed in children a curiosity about their world.
 This spark is what ignites learning.
 We ask You to make a way for every displaced girl and boy to restart school and make up for the lessons they missed.
 Help them gain the knowledge they need to reach the goals they have for the future.
 And give teachers the training to help these students regain what they may have lost.

-Pray for World Vision and its partners’ response.
+Pray for World Vision and its partners’ disaster and emergency responses.

-In 2016 alone, World Vision assisted 15.4 million survivors of 130 emergencies in 63 countries, including the United States.
+In 2020, World Vision assisted 27.1 million people — including 18 million children — affected by 68 disasters, beyond its COVID-19 global response.
 World Vision has highly trained experts to respond to catastrophes.
 But this critical work is only possible because of the faithfulness of World Vision’s donors and partners, who provide the resources essential for this kind of response.